 Immediate consequences include being detained by Transportation Security Administration (TSA) officers or airport police.
 The drugs will be confiscated, and you may be questioned about the source of the drugs and your intended use.

-Depending on the severity of the offense, you may be arrested and charged with drug possession and/or drug trafficking.
 If you are arrested, you will be booked into jail and held pending a bond hearing.
 Bail is typically set at a high amount for drug offenses, so you may remain in jail until your trial date.
+Other legal consequences for a conviction include fines, incarceration, probation, drug treatment, and potential deportation if you are not a U.S. citizen.

 If you are arrested at the airport, a drug trafficking lawyer can help you avoid the harshest penalties of a drug trafficking conviction.
 They may even be able to get your charges dismissed entirely with the right defense strategy.